Student and Exchange Visitor Information System (SEVIS)

 I-94 Departure record

-When you entered the U.S. you were issued Form I-94, a small white card usually stapled to the passport opposite the visa stamp.
-Except for brief visits to Canada, Mexico or adjacent islands, you will be issued a new I-94 card each time you enter the U.S. The I-94 card records the date and place you entered the U.S., your immigration status (for example, F-1 or F-2) and authorized period of stay (usually written simply as “D/S”, meaning “duration of status”).
+When you entered the U.S. you were issued Form I-94.
+Except for brief visits to Canada, Mexico or adjacent islands, you will be issued a new I-94 each time you enter the U.S. The I-94 records the date and place you entered the U.S., your immigration status (for example, F-1 or F-2) and authorized period of stay (usually written simply as “D/S”, meaning “duration of status”).
 A fee is required to replace a lost, stolen, or damaged I-94.

 Period of authorized stay